WanWin04/Image_Stitching/README.md

 # The Fourth
-The Fourth team's source code repository for Image Stitching
+The Fourth team's source code repository for Image Stitching.
+Survey of Image Stitching and its application in multi-perspective image stitching.

 # Members
 | **Name**| **Major**| **University**|